 We also offer;

-- Self-Injectable Adrenaline Pen Training – full training and advice will be given by our specialist nurse if you are prescribed a self-injectable adrenalin pen, to help you feel confident about how and when to use it correctly.
+- Self-Injectable Adrenaline Pen Training – full training and advice will be given by our specially-trained nurses if you are prescribed a self-injectable adrenalin pen, to help you feel confident about how and when to use it correctly.

 - Allergy Desensitization – in general this is only available for certain insect sting allergies and specific pollen allergies.
 We can discuss the possibility of desensitization at your allergy clinic appointment.